Mexico Invest Free shortlist

 Lodging taxCity %Compliance cost

-Worked example: 7% gross → 4.2% net
+What should buyers verify on worked example: 7% gross → 4.2% net?

-This USD 300,000 Playa condo generating USD 21,000 gross rent (7% on price) nets only USD 9,310 after expenses — 2.9% on all-in cost.
+This USD 300,000 Playa condo generating USD 21,000 gross rent (7% on price) nets only USD 9,310 after expenses, 2.9% on all-in cost.
 Management fees consume USD 5,880, HOA takes USD 3,360, and other costs add USD 2,450.
-With optimistic occupancy assumptions, net yield reaches 4% — the realistic Playa Centro band for 1BR STR units.
+With optimistic occupancy assumptions, net yield reaches 4%, the realistic Playa Centro band for 1BR STR units.

 Assumptions: $300K price, $18K closing, $318K all-in.
 Gross rent $21K/year (7% on price).